dantaber/dsp/03-command_line.md

 `ls -t`
 `ls -Glp`

-> > 'ls' - lists files
+> > `ls` - lists files
 `ls -a` - list all files including hidden files
 `ls -l` - list all files in long format
-`ls -lh` - list all files in long format, with readable file size `ls -lah` - list all files, including hidden, in long format with readable file size `ls -t` - list files sorted by time and date
+`ls -lh` - list all files in long format, with readable file size
+`ls -lah` - list all files, including hidden, in long format with readable file size
+`ls -t` - list files sorted by time and date
 `ls -Glp` - list files in long format, marking directories with '/'

 ---